Extra unemployment aid expires as virus threatens new states

 Mulvihill reported from Cherry Hill, New Jersey; follow him at http://www.twitter.com/geoffmulvihill.
 Pritchard reported from Los Angeles; follow him at https://twitter.com/lalanewsman.
 Kolpack reported from Fargo, North Dakota; follow him at https://twitter.com/davekolpackap.

-Associated Press writers Bob Christie in Phoenix; Morgan Lee in Santa Fe, New Mexico; Audrey McAvoy in Honolulu; and Holly Ramer in Concord, New Hampshire, contributed to this article.
+Associated Press writers Bob Christie in Phoenix; Morgan Lee in Santa Fe, New Mexico; Audrey McAvoy in Honolulu; and Holly Ramer in Concord, New Hampshire, contributed to this report.